TimAl6ert5/Elim/README.md

 - Cannot represent a disconnected graph with an isolated vertex, a k1 connected graph, or an empty graph.

 ### Adjacency Matrices
+Representing the bridges of Konigsberg with adjacency matrix.
 Four vertices represented by 4x4 matrix.
 Entries are typically 0 (not connected) or 1 (connected).
-A weighted graph may include the weight value for connected, or null for not connected.
-Undirected graph would be symmetric
-Directed graph need not be symmetric

 ```
 [